Aesir-Automation/SnoogensArenaBeastMasteryHunter/README.md

 **Auto Tranquilizing Shot:** - Automatically shoots Tranquilizing Shot on target's with important buffs (according to selection below), such as Blessing of Protection, Alter Time etc.

 **Miscellaneous**
+**Auto Intimidation Focus during Burst** - Automatically casts Intimidation on your Focus target when you're in Burst mode.
-**Auto Hunters Mark:** - Automatically places Hunter's Mark if there's a Rogue in Arena.
+**Auto Hunters Mark:** - Automatically places Hunter's Mark if there's a Rogue in Arena (or Mage casting Invisibility).
 **Auto Spider Sting:** - Automatically shoots Spider Sting on arena1-3 if they are casters with an important buff, such as Combustion etc.
 **Auto Scorpid Sting:** - Automatically shoots Scorpid Sting on arena1-3 if they are a physical damage class with an important buff, such as Avatar, Shadow Dance etc.
 **Auto Camouflage:** - Automatically uses Camouflage in Arena when the gates open.
 If your pet is on passive or dead it will automatically Camouflage after you Feign Death.
-**Auto Retarget Feign Death:** - Automatically retargets the Hunter after your target drops from said Hunter's Feign Death.

 **Auto Focus**
 **Auto Focus non-target 2v2:** - Automatically sets focus on the enemy arena player who isn't your target in a 2v2.